Xirider/finetune-gpt2xl/README.md

-# Finetune GPT2-XL (1.5 Billion Parameters, the biggest model) on an single 16 GB VRAM V100 Google instance.
+# Finetune GPT2-XL (1.5 Billion Parameters) on an single 16 GB VRAM V100 Google instance.

 - Easy to run, modify and integrate: Uses the default language modeling script of Huggingface Transformers: run_clm.py with just 2 lines of code added
 - Explains how to setup a preemptible V100 16GB VRAM GPU server with 78 GB CPU RAM on Google Compute Engine.
 At the time of writing, this configuration only costs about $1.28 / hour in GCE.